 Media releases

-Please follow SGR on Twitter for frequent updates on our activities and concerns.
+Please follow SGR on social media for frequent updates on our activities and concerns.

 A new report by Scientists for Global Responsibility details the full extent of underreporting in official data on military greenhouse gas emissions.